alekhya-nandala/Chronocart-MERN-/README.md

 ✨ Features

-- User Authentication Secure registration and login functionalitie.
+- User Authentication : Secure registration and login functionalities
-- Product Management Admins can add, update, and delete product.
+- Product Management : Admins can add, update, and delete product.
-- Shopping Cart Users can add products to the cart, adjust quantities, and remove item.
+- Shopping Cart : Users can add products to the cart, adjust quantities, and remove item.
-- Order Processing Users can place orders and view order histor.
+- Order Processing : Users can place orders and view order histor.
-- Responsive Design Optimized for both desktop and mobile device.
+- Responsive Design : Optimized for both desktop and mobile device.